slightlytyler/nolan/readme.md

 #### Ministry

-Ministry is the almost the same as Department, with different connection post type.
+Ministry is the almost the same as Department, connects to Ministers.

 #### Sport